OfficeDev/office-ui-fabric-js/README.md

 This framework uses styles from the [Office UI Fabric](https://github.com/OfficeDev/office-ui-fabric/) project.
 Fabric is a responsive, mobile-first collection of styles and tools designed to make it quick and simple for you to create web experiences using the Office Design Language.

-Please note: We are currently removing the core styles (colors, fonts, icons, etc.) from this project as they are part of the core [Office UI Fabric](https://github.com/OfficeDev/office-ui-fabric/) project.
+**Please note**: We are currently removing the core styles (colors, fonts, icons, etc.) from this project as they are part of the core [Office UI Fabric](https://github.com/OfficeDev/office-ui-fabric/) project.
 If you have any issues related to these core styles, please open them in that project.

 ##Contents
 - [Get started](#get-started)